Learning to Breathe (Switchfoot album)

 Learning to Breathe is the third studio album by the band Switchfoot.
 It was released on September 26, 2000.
 It was their final record for independent label re:think Records, which was distributed by Sparrow Records.
 This album also received a Grammy nomination for Best Rock Gospel Album in 2001.

 Promotion

 A music video was filmed for the song "You Already Take Me There".
 It shows the band skydiving out of an airplane, and playing the song on the ground.

-Composition

-"Dare You To Move", "Playing For Keeps", "The Loser", "Erosion" and "Living Is Simple" are in the key of E major or C# minor.

-"Learning to Breathe" and "You Already Take Me There" are in the key of G Major.

-"Love is the Movement" and "Innocence Again" are in the key of D minor.

-"Poparazzi" is in the key of C major.
-"The Economy of Mercy" is written in the key of D major.